Nothing excites me more than getting new toys for my garage, but getting excited about a new garage door opener is tough.

-If all you need are the basics, and don’t want to break the bank, the Genie 6072H may be the fit for you.
+If you only need the basics and don’t want to break the bank, the Genie 6072H may be perfect.

-Before we dive into how the Genie 6072H cuts costs, let’s examine the features that it has.
+Before we dive into how the Genie 6072H cuts costs, let’s examine its features.

-First, the Genie 6072H is HomeLink & Car2U compatible, a feature in certain cars which allows you to open and close your garage door without needing a remote.
+First, the Genie 6072H is HomeLink & Car2U compatible, a feature in certain cars that allows you to open and close your garage door without needing a remote.

-It has a compact design, measuring only 6.8 inches wide x 14.5 inches tall.
-But, just because it’s compact doesn’t mean it compromises power or muscle.
-In fact, the Genie 6072H has the power to open an 18 foot-wide garage door weighing an impressive 850 lbs.
+Its compact design is only 6.8 inches wide x 14.5 inches tall.
+But just because it’s compact doesn’t mean it compromises power or muscle.
+In fact, the Genie 6072H can open an 18-foot-wide garage door weighing an impressive 850 lbs.